Damalas: As barons and bailiffs

-As princes of Achaea
+As sovereign Princes

 In 1396, King Ladislas of Naples sold the rights to the Principality of Achaea to Pedro, who was already acting as the de facto Prince.
 This ended the principality's formal vassalage to the Angevins.
 Ultimately, Pedro did not have the funds to pay Ladislas, and after his death in November 1402, his wife ruled Achaea on behalf of her underage son as reigning princess as Maria II until 1404.
 It was in that year that her nephew, Centurione II Zaccaria, eldest son of her brother Andronikos, won a family inheritance dispute since she also could not fulfill the original terms of the sale.
 Ladislas agreed to sell the rights to Centurione, who promptly paid the owed sum to become the first truly sovereign Prince of Achaea, as per the original terms of the sale.
 On 20 April 1404, Centurione, who was already bailiff to his aunt, received Achaea as a hereditary principality and ascended its throne as its sovereign.

 Centurione married an unknown lady of the Asen branch of the Palaiologos family, recorded in the Chronicle of the Tocco as "the princess" on more than one occasion.
 From this union, Centurione had at least four children: John Asen (Giovanni) Zaccaria, Catherine Zaccaria, Martino Zaccaria and another daughter whose name remains lost to history, that he offered as a bride to the adventurer Oliver Franco in 1418, after he seized the great port-city of Glarentsa.

 In 1429, Prince Centurione and his son John were besieged inside the castle of Chalandritsa by the forces of Thomas Palaiologos.
 John dispatched a messenger with the name John Balotas to Constantine Palaiologos (later the last emperor of the Eastern Roman Empire) to declare that the Zaccaria preferred to surrender Chalandritsa to Theodora Tocco instead of Thomas.
 Theodora was the wife of Constantine, and sister of John's spouse Magdalene Tocco.
 Constantine refused the offer stating that this could result in unnecessary fighting between the Palaiologoi brothers.
 After resisting the siege up until then, he surrendered in late 1429.

 Thomas forced him to a treaty whereby his daughter, Catherine, would marry the despot and thus make him Centurione's heir in Achaea, bypassing his son.
 During the negotiations, Centurione ensured that his original heir, John, would retain his princely title after his death, even only by name.
 It was agreed that Centurione was allowed to keep his princely title and his inheritance, the barony of Arcadia.
 He then retired to Arcadia in 1430 after the marriage was finalized early that year.
 He died there two years later in 1432, still hoping in vain for Genoese aid.
 After his death, his domains passed to Catherine, and therefore to the despotate of Morea and into Byzantine hands.
 Meanwhile, Centurione's wife was imprisoned at Chlemoutsi castle, where she spent the rest of her days.